• Skip to primary navigation

 Step 5: Mix, and cover the pan.

-Step 6: Cook covered for around 15 minutes or until the apples turn mushy.
+Step 6: Cook covered on medium heat for around 15 minutes or until the apples turn mushy.
 Check 2-3 times in between and stir to make sure that the apples don't stick to the bottom of the pot.

 Step 7: Add sugar.

 Step 8: Cook for 2 minutes or until the sugar dissolves.
-Switch off the stove and allow the chutney to reach room temperature.
+Turn off the heat and allow the chutney to reach room temperature.

 Your delicious apple chutney is ready to be enjoyed!